Hello, I'm Kelly Boyle....

 What is your favourite medium?

 I'll always have a love for ballpoint pens as they allow me to create on the go.
 Combining my love for travel and spontaneity whilst being able to enjoy new situations blanketed within a creative bubble of joy.
 I really love using the pyrography pen as well.
-It pleases my mischievous and inquisitive side.

 What's you're Inspiration?